Simplified Square Root Of 112

 √112 = 4√7

-Therefore, the simplified form of √112 is 4√7.
+Which means, the simplified form of √112 is 4√7.

 Visualizing the Simplification Process

 Imagine you have 112 square tiles.
 To arrange these tiles into a perfect square, you’d try to group them into smaller squares.
-You can form 16 squares of size 7 (4 x 4 = 16) with 7 single tiles leftover.
+Practically speaking, you can form 16 squares of size 7 (4 x 4 = 16) with 7 single tiles leftover.
 The side length of the largest square you made is 4, which corresponds to the 4 in 4√7.
 The remaining 7 tiles are represented by √7, reminding us we have some tiles left over that can't form a perfect square.

 Further Exploration: Simplifying Other Square Roots